CyberFlameGO/svnpython/Doc/library/os.rst

 .. function:: lchown(path, uid, gid)

    Change the owner and group id of *path* to the numeric *uid* and *gid*.
 This function will not follow symbolic links.
-Availability: Unix.
+Availability: Macintosh, Unix.

    .. versionadded:: 2.3

-.. function:: link(source, link_name)
+.. function:: link(src, dst)

-   Create a hard link pointing to *source* named *link_name*.
-Availability:
+   Create a hard link pointing to *src* named *dst*.
+Availability: Macintosh, Unix.
-   Unix.

 .. function:: listdir(path)

-   Return a list containing the names of the entries in the directory given by *path*.
+   Return a list containing the names of the entries in the directory.
 The list is in arbitrary order.
 It does not include the special entries ``'.'`` and ``'..'`` even if they are present in the directory.
-Availability: Unix, Windows.
+Availability: Macintosh, Unix, Windows.

    .. versionchanged:: 2.3
       On Windows NT/2k/XP and Unix, if *path* is a Unicode object, the result will be a list of Unicode objects.
-Undecodable filenames will still be returned as string objects.

 .. function:: lstat(path)